jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/d017__notes.md

 .currency(code: Locale.current.currencyCode ??
 "USD"))
 ```

+:warning: *This is only available on iOS 15 and up, so had to update projects version target*

 > `Locale` is a massive struct built into iOS that is responsible for storing all the user’s region settings – what calendar they use, how they separate thousands digits in numbers, whether they use the metric system, and more.
 In our case, we’re asking whether the user has a preferred currency code, and if they don’t we’ll fall back to “USD” so at least we have something.
 >
 > So far our code creates a scrolling entry form of one section, which in turn contains one row: our text field.
 When you create text fields in forms, the first parameter is a string that gets used as the placeholder – gray text shown in side the text field, giving users an idea of what should be in there.
 The second parameter is the two-way binding to our `checkAmount` property, which means as the user types that property will be updated.
 The third parameter here is the one that controls the way the text is formatted, making it a currency.